hringbauer/hapROH/package/README.md

 If you want to manually build this c extension, find more info in the section below (`c Extension`)

 ## Scope of the Method
-Standard parameters are tuned for human 1240K capture data (1.2 million SNPs) and using 1000 Genome haplotypes as reference.
+Standard parameters are tuned for human 1240K capture data (ca. 1.2 million SNPs) and using 1000 Genome haplotypes as reference.
 The software worked for a wide range of test cases, both 1240k data and also whole genome sequencing data downsampled to 1240k.
-Test cases included 45k year old Ust Ishim man, and both American, Eurasian and Oceanian ancient DNA, showing that the method generally works for split times of reference panel and target up to a few 10k years (Neanderthals and Denisovans do not fall into that range).
+Test cases included 45k year old Ust Ishim man, and a wide range of American, Eurasian and Oceanian ancient DNA, showing that the method generally works for split times of reference panel and target up to a few 10k years (Attention: Neanderthals and Denisovans do not fall into that range).

 In the first version, hapROH works on eigenstrat file (either packed or unpacked, the mode can be set).
 A future release will add functionality to use diploid genotype calls, or genotype likelihoods from a .vcf.

 If you have whole genome data available, you should downsample an create eigenstrat files for biallelic 1240k SNPs first.

 In case you are planning applications to other kind of SNP or bigger SNP sets, or even other organisms, the method parameters have to be updated (the default parameters are optimized for human 1240K data).
-You can mirror our procedure (described in the publication), and if you contact me for assistance - I have a few tricks to share.
+You can mirror our procedure to find good parameters (described in the publication), and if you contact me for assistance - I am happy to help with my own experience.

 ## Get reference Data
-hapROH currently uses global 1000 Genome haplotypes (n=5008), filtered down to bi-allelic 1240k SNPs, including a genetic map.
+hapROH currently uses global 1000 Genome data (n=5008 haplotypes), filtered down to bi-allelic 1240k SNPs.
-We use .hdf5 format for the reference panel.
+We use .hdf5 format for the reference panel - which includes a genetic map.

 You can download the prepared reference data (including a necessary metadata .csv) from:
 https://www.dropbox.com/s/0qhjgo1npeih0bw/1000g1240khdf5.tar.gz?dl=0